Ronarii/rotf-rotmg-multitool/README.md

 ### Through release:
 1. Download the latest release from [here](https://github.com/aytugdemir/rotf-rotmg-multitool/releases).
-2. Setup the tool through the Setting.exe file.
+2. Setup the tool through the Settings.exe file.
 3. Run the tool.

 ## How to setup the bot?